zilliztech/claude-context/README.md

 📚 **Need more help?** Check out our [complete documentation](docs/) for detailed guides and troubleshooting tips.

 ---
+## 🔧 Implementation Features

+- 🔍 **Semantic Code Search**: Ask questions like *"find functions that handle user authentication"* and get relevant, context-rich code instantly.
+- 🧠 **Context-Aware**: Discover large codebase, understand how different parts of your codebase relate, even across millions of lines of code.
+- ⚡ **Incremental Indexing**: Efficiently re-index only changed files using Merkle trees.
+- 🧩 **Intelligent Code Chunking**: Analyze code in Abstract Syntax Trees (AST) for chunking.
+- 🗄️ **Scalable**: Integrates with Zilliz Cloud for scalable vector search, no matter how large your codebase is.
+- 🛠️ **Customizable**: Configure file extensions, ignore patterns, and embedding models.

+---

 ## 🏗️ Architecture
 ![](assets/Architecture.png)